Rocky Mountain National Park

 On Day 1, after the DIA airport pick up, we’ll shuttle to Wild Basin, the southern most trailhead in the National Park.
 We’ll have a warm up hike to beautiful Calypso Cascades and nearby Ouzel Falls.
 We’ll make a loop hike by returning on the little used North St. Vrain Trail (6 miles).
 Wild life abounds on this quiet trail.

 We’ll hike on Day 3 from the Glacier Gorge trailhead, following Glacier Creek as it continues its course through the Gorge.
-Early in the hike, we’ll encounter thundering Alberta Falls and then it’s on to some of the park’s most renowned lakes.
-In rapid succession, we’ll climb to the Loch, rise beyond the tree line to Timberline Falls, scramble up a ledge along the falls to Lake of Glass and beyond, finally reaching our destination- incredibly beautiful Sky Pond, nestled in the shadow of Powell and Taylor Peaks.
+Early in the hike, we’ll pass by Alberta Falls and then it’s on to some of the park’s higher alpine lakes.
+We’ll climb to the Loch, rise beyond the tree line to Timberline Falls, scramble up a ledge along the falls to Lake of Glass and beyond, finally reaching our destination- incredibly beautiful Sky Pond, nestled in the shadow of Powell and Taylor Peaks.
 The views of all that we passed are breathtaking as they unfold in a panoramic fantasy in the course of our descent (9 miles).

 On Day 5, we’ll challenge the East Inlet Trail that rises above Grand Lake.
 Early into the hike, we’ll visit popular Adams Falls, then skirt the large, flat valley of East Inlet Creek where moose abound, before climbing to serene Lone Pine Lake, our turnaround point for this day (10 miles).